google/koladata/docs/fundamentals.md

 z.x1b.c  # 7
 ```

-Note: the data is not eagerly merged, which means that it's possible to have
+Remember that data updates are not eagerly merged, which means that it's possible to
-multiple versions of the same expensive data simultaneously without duplicating
+have multiple versions of the same expensive data simultaneously without
-it in memory.
+duplicating it in memory.

 ```python
 t = kd.obj(x=kd.slice(list(range(1000))))